Henry Guernsey Hubbard: Biography

 When two of his brothers were drowned in a boating accident on Lake St. Clair in 1879, Hubbard moved to Crescent City, Florida where one of the brothers had owned an estate.
 Hubbard designed and built a home on the property and lived there for several years.
 He created a beautiful subtropical garden around the home which became famous as "Hubbard Park".
 The Hubbard House still stands and was placed on the National Register of Historic Places.
 The surrounding gardens no longer exist.

 In 1880, Hubbard was appointed a special agent for the United States Entomological Commission and he began an intensive study of the insect pests affecting the Florida citrus crops.
 In 1885 he published his best-known work, Insects Affecting the Orange.
 It remained the standard authority for many years and was praised as one of the most careful studies of insect pests yet published.
 He also developed a kerosene-soap emulsion that proved to be an effective control for scale insects and other citrus pests.

 For the next few years he devoted himself to horticultural work, developing his garden and consulting with other horticulturalists.
 By 1889 he rededicated himself to entomology and made several collecting trips across the country.
 In 1889 he revisited Lake Superior; in 1890 Montana; in 1891 he and Schwarz traveled to the Wasatch Mountains in Utah, Lake Tahoe in California, and Yellowstone Park; and in 1892 they visited Oregon, Washington and British Columbia.
 In 1894 he accompanied Charles Valentine Riley on a collecting trip to the British West Indies.
 After Florida's "Great Freeze" in 1896, Hubbard studied the ambrosia beetles that infested the dead and dying citrus trees.

 By 1896 Hubbard's health had declined significantly from tuberculosis that had infected him for several years.
 In an effort to improve his health, he spent much of his time in Arizona in 1897 and 1898, studying insects with his friend Schwarz.
-However, his health continued to deteriorate and he died on January 19, 1899.
+However, his health continued to deteriorate and he died in Florida on January 19, 1899.

 Hubbard married Kate Lasier in 1887 and together they had four children.